snonux/foo.zone/gemfeed/2025-07-14-f3s-kubernetes-with-freebsd-part-6.md

 [![zrepl status](./f3s-kubernetes-with-freebsd-part-6/zrepl.png "zrepl status")](./f3s-kubernetes-with-freebsd-part-6/zrepl.png)

-With this setup, both `zdata/enc/nfsdata` and `zroot/bhyve/fedora` on `f0` will be automatically replicated to `f1` every 1 minute (or 10 minutes in the case of the Fedora VM), with encrypted snapshots preserved on both sides.
+With this setup, both `zdata/enc/nfsdata` and `zroot/bhyve/freebsd` on `f0` will be automatically replicated to `f1` every 1 minute (or 10 minutes in the case of the FreeBSD VM), with encrypted snapshots preserved on both sides.
 The pruning policy ensures that we keep the last 10 snapshots while managing disk space efficiently.

 The replicated data appears on `f1` under `zdata/sink/` with the source host and dataset hierarchy preserved:

 * `zdata/enc/nfsdata` → `zdata/sink/f0/zdata/enc/nfsdata`
-* `zroot/bhyve/fedora` → `zdata/sink/f0/zroot/bhyve/fedora`
+* `zroot/bhyve/freebsd` → `zdata/sink/f0/zroot/bhyve/freebsd`

 This is by design - `zrepl` preserves the complete path from the source to ensure there are no conflicts when replicating from multiple sources.